shenwei356/kmcp/docs/tutorial/profiling/index.md

 **Performance notes**:

-1. Searching results are parsed in parallel, and the number of lines proceeded by a thread can be set by the flag `--chunk-size`.
+1. Searching results are parsed in parallel, and the number of lines proceeded by a thread can be set by the flag `--line-chunk-size`.
 2. However using a lot of threads does not always accelerate processing, 4 threads with chunk size of 500-5000 is fast enough.